arifian853/vite-gh-pages/README.md

 <h1 align="center"> How to host Vite + React in Github Pages with gh-pages </h1>

-This tutorial will using npm as the package manager.
-Feel free to use another package manager like yarn or pnpm :)
+<p align="center"> This tutorial will using npm as the package manager.
+Feel free to use another package manager like yarn or pnpm :) </p>

 <p align="center">
 <img src="https://vitejs.dev/logo.svg" height="100px" width="100px" />